 Deezer's free tier means you have to suffer ads, and the track quality is only 128kbps.
 The mobile app for this tier is also a little limited, though no more so than any of its rivals.
 However, when it comes to what to listen to, there's masses of choice (an impressive 90m-strong catalogue), and the layout is pleasingly simple to navigate.
 There are also lots of podcasts and other non-music content to get your ears into.
 A great choice for anyone looking beyond just music.
 If you do sign-up for the full service, you can enjoy CD-quality (though not hi-res) audio, too.

 Read the full review: Deezer

 YouTube isn't just for videos.
 Launched back in 2015, YouTube Music is the video-sharing site's attempt to take on Spotify et al. And, just like Spotify, it offers a free tier.
-Sure, there are adverts, as you would expect, but not as many as you would fear.
+Sure, there are adverts, as you would expect, but not as many as you might fear.

 Read the full review: YouTube Music

-BBC Sounds has taken the place of the Beeb's iPlayer Radio app (though the latter is still available, if you prefer).
+BBC Sounds has taken the place of the Beeb's iPlayer Radio app and it feels like a good decision.
 As well as the usual BBC radio stations (Radio 1, Radio 4, 1Xtra, etc) which you can listen to live or on-demand, it brings together all sorts of podcasts, music mixes, live sets and more.

-SoundCloud is known as the home of emerging artists, so if you want to check one out before they make it big, this is the place to do so.
+SoundCloud is known as the home of emerging artists, so if you want to check out acts and predict which bands are going to make it big, this is the place to do so.
 The free tier offers over 120 million tracks, mixes, podcasts and more, though we can't vouch for the quality of each (that's the trouble with 'up-and-coming' artists).